Attention: Here be dragons

 • Keep the stretch mode to its default value, disabled.

-• Keep the stretch aspect to its default value, ignore (its value won't be used since the stretch mode is disabled).
+• Keep the stretch aspect to its default value, keep (its value won't be used since the stretch mode is disabled).

 注釈